 On September 29, 2017, the Company entered into a Share Purchase Agreement with mCube, whereby mCube acquired 100% of the outstanding shares of Xsens Holding B.V., a wholly owned subsidiary of the Company, for cash consideration of \$26.0 million (collectively, the "Xsens Transaction").
 Twenty percent of the consideration, or \$5.2 million, was deposited into an escrow account and the remaining \$20.8 million was received on September 29, 2017.
-There were no indemnification liabilities identified and the escrow amount has been considered as part of the consideration in calculating the gain and included in other assets in the Consolidated Balance Sheet as of December 31, 2017.
+There were no indemnification liabilities identified, and the escrow amount has been considered as part of the consideration in calculating the gain and included in other current assets in the Consolidated Balance Sheet as of December 31, 2018.
 The escrow amount will be released to the Company upon satisfaction of any pending claims eighteen months after the date on which the Xsens Transaction closed.
 The Company recorded a gain of \$12.5 million after writing off the carrying value of the assets and liabilities sold of \$7.0 million and goodwill of \$6.5 million.
-This gain has been presented as "Gain on divestiture of business" in the Consolidated Statements of Operations and Comprehensive Income for the year ended December 31, 2017.